Jahiliyyah

-In modern times various Islamic thinkers have used the term to criticize what they saw as the un-Islamic nature of public and private life in the Muslim world.
-For Islamist scholars like Muhammad Rashid Rida, Abul A'la Maududi, and others, Jahiliyyah refers to secular modernity and modern Western culture.
-In his works, Maududi asserted that modernity is the “new jahiliyyah.”
+In modern Islamist writings, the concept is used to refer to a decadent moral state accused of imitating the Jahiliyyah.
+Islamists have used this concept of jahiliyyah to criticize un-Islamic conduct in the Muslim world.
+Prominent Muslim theologians like Muhammad Rashid Rida and Abul A'la Maududi, among others, have used the term as a reference to secular modernity and, by extension, to modern Western culture.
+In his works, Maududi asserts that modernity is the "new jahiliyyah."
 Sayyid Qutb viewed jahiliyyah as a state of domination of humans over humans, as opposed to their submission to God.
-Radical groups have justified armed struggle against secular regimes as a jihad against jahiliyyah.
+Likewise, radical Muslim groups have often justified the use of violence against secular regimes by framing their armed struggle as a jihad to strike down modern forms of jahiliyyah.
+Ibn Taymiyyah and Muhammad ibn Abd al-Wahhab have both viewed their fellow Muslims as living in a state of jahiliyyah.

 Etymology

 The term jahiliyyah is derived from the Arabic verbal root jahala "to be ignorant or stupid, to act stupidly".
+It has been suggested that the word jahiliyyah in the Quran means "ignorant people", in contrast to traditionalist or contemporary notions of an "age" or "state of ignorance".